-Our previous blog was about the reasons to consult or not to consult colleagues (on the shop floor or support staff).
-This was written from the perspective of employee participation.
-After reading this blog, you might wonder: shouldn’t management and HR ask employees these questions?
-That’s also what we think.
+Our previous blog was about the reasons to consult or not to consult colleagues.
+This was written from the perspective of employee participation based on the local, Dutch Law regarding works councils and their legal right and duties regarding soliciting employees’ opinions about significant organizational changes.
+After reading this blog, you might wonder: shouldn’t management and HR ask employees these questions and engage employees regarding significant changes?
+That’s also what we think (read here further about HR / management’s role in engagement via dialogue).
 The Works Council’s role is more process-related; the business management determines the content.
 The Works Council is responsible for understanding and taking the employees’ perspectives seriously.

 This post is related to the (Dutch) WOR article 17 (1) for organizations and other forms of participation in sectors such as healthcare and education.
 What do our clients, such as Unilever, Royal HaskoningDHV, the Municipality of Breda, the Dutch Probation Service, etc., consider good reasons to do (or not do) something?
 One is that some of these people are members of the Works Council, and they “should know everything on behalf of their colleagues, they must have a feel for the organization, and have many contacts in all parts of the organization”.
 In response, our clients often say: “You don’t know what you don’t know, and you have to show all the employees that you care about all of their opinions, not just the opinions of some of them”.
 This blog focuses on which questions you should ask.
 Every situation requires a tailor-made solution: for subject matter, consent, initiative, or advice.
 Customization means that your employee consultation sometimes consists of one question, and sometimes of several questions, with sometimes closed, often open questions.

 The WOR has laid the foundations for your employee consultation with your colleagues:

 “… the organization enables the Works Council and its committees to consult the persons employed in the company and allows them to collaborate.”